Michael Block in no rush to return to reality any time soon after US PGA heroics

 Block almost stole the show from winner Brooks Koepka at Oak Hill, making a hole-in-one during the final round.

-Club professional Michael Block admits he is hoping to avoid a return to reality for as long as possible after his US PGA Championship heroics.
+Club professional Michael Block is hoping to avoid a return to reality for as long as possible after his US PGA Championship heroics.

 Block almost stole the show from winner Brooks Koepka at Oak Hill, making a hole-in-one during the final round while playing alongside Rory McIlroy and finishing in a tie for 15th place.